steelcolosus/udacity-datascience/README.md

 >  - Model to send a rocket to the moon
 >  - Medical model

+*Punishment in the complexity should be small in order to reduce the error*

 ### Simple Models
 Simple models tends to generalize better than complex models, also have less coefficients so it will have a smaller combined error than a complex model
 $$